hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/03__shrImallalitAlAlitaH.md

 > not made of elements which are products of karma.
 >

-​mAyA itself is mithyA.
+mAyA itself is mithyA.
 Then where is the talk of anything made with it.
 Moreover, even our bodies are made of mAyA, ultimately!!??
-​

 > XX: If shruti and/or smrti say that His form is the same, we can accept it.
 >

-​What if shruti says something opposed to yukti and other pramANa-s.
+What if shruti says something opposed to yukti and other pramANa-s.
 He seems to ignore this fact.
-​

 > RV: I think they do.
 > XX: If there is pramana, we have to accept.
 >

-​Here it appears that he is trying to escape and hence is nodding head to your insistence.
+Here it appears that he is trying to escape and hence is nodding head to your insistence.
-Anyway, this whole thing was not enough to persuade us.​
+Anyway, this whole thing was not enough to persuade us.